 American Heritage Carriage House, 2060 Red Lion Road

-This event usually features a tree lighting, performers, and even fireworks; but this year it’s pivoting to a free drive-thru experience featuring more than 400,000 lights from the comfort and safety of your car, at no cost to you!
+This event usually features a tree lighting, performers, and even fireworks; but this year it’s pivoting to a free drive-thru experience featuring more than 400,000 lights from the comfort and safety of your car!
 Families are invited to drive through, enjoy, and take family photos in a socially-distanced manner after dusk.

 Begins November 28; Events on Saturdays from November 28—December 19, 1—5 pm